Budibase/website/content/blog/updates/2023/september/index.md

-## Override an existing application and retain your user and data tables
+## Retain user & table data when overriding applications

 We’ve been asked time and time again for the ability to update an application without impacting the user or data tables.
-Today we are thrilled to release the ability to import an application, while retaining these artifacts.
+From today, you can import applications, while retaining these artifacts.

 ![new app import](https://res.cloudinary.com/daog6scxm/image/upload/v1696249767/features/new-app-import.png)